Roy Thomson Hall in Downtown Toronto is home to the Toronto Mendelssohn Choir and the Toronto Symphony Orchestra

 Roy Thomson Hall is a concert hall in the heart of Toronto with seating for an audience of 2630.
 The Hall is the home venue of the Toronto Symphony Orchestra as well as the Toronto Mendelssohn Choir.
 It also hosts many screenings from the Toronto International Film Festival.

-Designed by renowned Canadian architect Arthur Erickson along with Mathers and Haldnby, the Roy Thomson Hall features a circular exterior of sloping glass.
+Designed by renowned Canadian architect Arthur Erickson along with the architectural firm Mathers and Haldnby, the Roy Thomson Hall features a circular exterior of sloping glass.
 It was opened in 1982, but received extensive renovations in 2002 including improvements to the acoustics.